Our Faculty and Staff

 Kuang-Ting Tai, Ph.D.

-Dr. Kuang-Ting Tai is an Assistant Professor of Public Administration joining NSU in 2021.
+Dr. Kuang-Ting Tai is an Assistant Professor of Public Administration joining Nova Southeastern University in 2021.
 He holds a doctoral degree in Public Administration from Rutgers University-Newark.

 Kuang-Ting’s research interests mainly focus on the applications of advanced information technologies in the public sector with a specific purpose to examine how information technologies can reshape the interface between the public and government.
 His prior studies have addressed the related issues regarding transparency, e-participation, and open government.

-After joining NSU, he teaches multiple courses related to public administration or nonprofit management, including public administration theory and application, public budgeting, public finance, information technology management, nonprofit financial management, and nonprofit program evaluation.
-In addition, he also served as a reviewer for a number of journals, such as Public Administration Review, International Public Management Journal, or Journal of Urban Affairs.
+He teaches multiple courses related to public administration or nonprofit management, including public administration theory and application, public budgeting, public finance, information technology management, nonprofit financial management, and nonprofit program evaluation.
+In addition, he also served as a reviewer for a number of journals, such as Public Administration Review, International Public Management Journal, and Journal of Urban Affairs.

 PUB 5409 Public Administration in Theory and Application